-Over the last 6 months, we’ve drunk hundreds of shots and even more beers at some of the best bars, clubs and pubs around Krakow.
-We did this to find out exactly what is the best, cheapest, craziest, most fun and where to avoid.
+Krakow Nightlife has a lot to offer and over the years, we’ve drunk hundreds of shots and even more beers at some of the best bars, clubs, and pubs around our city and discovered all of Krakow’s Nightlife.
+We did this to find out precisely what is the best, cheapest, craziest, most fun place to party and where to avoid.
 Even we were supersized at what we found.

-This is of course just some of our favourites and there are many other great places around Krakow, if you find any you think should be on the list then please let us know
+This is of course just some of our favorites, and there are many other great places around Krakow and if you find any you think should be on the list, then please let us know.

-We have put them into categories for you and with a little bit of information and some photos, if need any extra recommendations on what do to just send us an email or FB message and we will be happy to help
+We have put them into categories for you and with a little bit of information and some photos, if you need any extra recommendations on what to do, send us an email or FB message, and we will be happy to help.

 Dress Code: Hipster or Casual

-Szpitalna 1 – The heart of techno in Krakow with some very big names playing here.
-The well respected Unsound festival also having some of there events there every year, which we definitely recommend to check out of you are here at that time.
-But most importantly they also support those less well-known and inexperienced artists that drive the techno seen ahead.
+This club is a breeding ground of techno in Krakow Nightlife, with some massive names playing here.
+The well respected Unsound festival is also having some of there events there every year, which we definitely recommend to check out of you are here at that time.
+But most importantly, they also support those less well-known and inexperienced artists that drive the techno seen ahead.

 Dress Code: Hipster or Casual

-Teatro Cubano – Previously a university lecture room now turned into a Cuban dance hall and by far Krakow’s most popular place to party.
-Cheap drink specials, a great mix of Cuban, Latino and commercial music that everyone can dance to.
+Previously a university lecture room now turned into a Cuban dance hall and by far Krakow’s most popular place to party.
+Cheap drink specials, a great mix of Cuban, Latino, and commercial music that everyone can dance to.
 They also have a small bar at the front of the venue with a kitchen that serves shots and delicious sliders all night long.
-Get there early or you can be waiting a very long time or pay 10zl to get an express entry pass.
+Get there early or wait a very long time or pay 10zl to get an express entry pass.

 Dress Code: Casual